YotamAviv/oneofus/test_plan.md

   - revoke delegate at first (the earlier of the 2, "A")
   - refresh Nerdster and check.
 You should see A but not B.
     - (Nerdster should display revoked key cross out like on the phone.)
-  - TODO: Don't allow submitting with revoked key.
-Looks like I'm halfway there - an assertion fires.
   - revoke at "since always" and check.
 You should see neither A nor B.
   - un-revoke.
 You should see both A and B again.